ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/axisspan_quickstart.md

 ---
+noindex: true
-Title: "Axis Span - ScottPlot 4.1 Cookbook"
+title: "Axis Span - ScottPlot 4.1 Cookbook"
 Description: "Axis spans shade a portion of one axis.
 Axis spans extend to negative and positive infinity on the other axis."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71